Sign up here to receive exclusive news from Horizon in the BVI.

 Keep up to date with exclusive news, events & general information about the islands and sailing in the Caribbean, plus the occasional human interest story from our team.

-This is where chartering comes in.
 Gone are the days when yachting was considered an elitist sport or pastime; there are charter options to suit most budgets.
 It combines transportation with accommodation, it can be chilling and thrilling, and it will provide unforgettable memories.

 If you have never sailed before you could opt for a learn to sail vacation and get qualified whilst enjoying an activity holiday.
 If that sounds too much like hard work you can take a skippered charter and hire a professional skipper to sail you to the best spots.
 Add a chef for a touch of luxury.
 And if money is no object, you could hire a fully crewed superyacht and live the rock star life for a few days.

 So, now you have picked your yacht and checked the weather (a steady 28 Celsius all year round, 15-20 knots of wind from the NE in the winter, 10-15 from the SE in the summer) it’s now time to plan your sailing itinerary.
 You can, of course, sail from Grenada and return to Grenada, or you can pick a one-way charter, starting or finishing in St Lucia or St Vincent.
 A one-way charter is a great way to get the most out of cruising the Grenadines.
 A typical itinerary might include Carriacou, Petite St Vincent, Union Island, Mayreau, Canouan, Tobago Cays, Mustique and Bequia.
 Take a longer charter, say 10 or 14 nights, and then if you find your favourite spot, you can linger a little longer.
-Now, I could wax lyrically about each of these island destinations, but time and space are short, so instead, I have put together my top 10 list of the things you must see and do while cruising the Grenadines… In no particular order!
+Now, I could wax lyrically about each of these island destinations, but time and space are short, so instead, we have put together our Grenada charter guide of the top 10 list of the things you must see and do while cruising the Grenadines… In no particular order!

 Boat Building in Carriacou – Carriacou has a long history of boat building which continues to this day.
 Take a bus or taxi to Windward where they continue to construct wooden boats in the traditional manner.